MicrosoftDocs/win32/desktop-src/MsVS/ivmguestos2.md

 ---
 title: IVMGuestOS2 interface
-description: The IVMGuestOS2 interface extends the IVMGuestOS interface, adding a method to retrieve a parameter set in the guest operating system and a property containing the name of the guest operating system. ms.assetid: 'df820310-b4be-4278-abb2-01a7b0504938'
+description: The IVMGuestOS2 interface extends the IVMGuestOS interface, adding a method to retrieve a parameter set in the guest operating system and a property containing the name of the guest operating system. ms.assetid: df820310-b4be-4278-abb2-01a7b0504938
+keywords:
+- IVMGuestOS2 interface Virtual Server
-keywords: ["IVMGuestOS2 interface Virtual Server", "IVMGuestOS2 interface Virtual Server , described"]
+- IVMGuestOS2 interface Virtual Server , described
 topic_type:
 - apiref
 api_name: